Texas daily power demand sets record for May consumption

-(Reuters) - Daily power consumption in Texas set a record for the month of May on Sunday, the state grid operator said, for the fourth time this month, as homes and businesses fire up air conditioners to escape a heat wave.
+May 26 (Reuters) - Texas' daily power consumption set a record for the month of May for the fifth time this month, the state grid operator said on Monday, as homes and businesses fired up air conditioners during a heat wave.

-The Electric Reliability Council of Texas (ERCOT), which operates most of the state's power grid for 27 million customers, said power demand soared to a preliminary 73,756 megawatts (MW) late on Sunday, which would top the former high for the month of May of 73,749 MW set on Saturday.
+The Electric Reliability Council of Texas (ERCOT), which operates most of the state's power grid for 27 million customers, said demand soared to a preliminary 74,997 megawatts (MW) on Monday, which would top the former high for the month of May of 73,756 MW set late on Sunday.

-Analysts expect electricity consumption will top its all-time high this summer amid economic and population growth in Texas and rising demand for power from data centers, artificial intelligence and cryptocurrency mining.
+Analysts expect electricity consumption will hit an all-time high this summer amid economic and population growth in Texas and rising demand for power from data centers, artificial intelligence and cryptocurrency mining.
 The grid's all-time peak was 85,508 MW on Aug.
 10, 2023.

 On Friday, ERCOT said the system was operating normally with enough supply available to meet expected demand all week.